Herbert Hopkins: History

 Hopkins was born in South Australia, a son of Herbert Horatio Oxley Hopkins (c.
 1859 – 2 April 1944) and his wife Fanny Hopkins née Newland (23 July 1867 – 20 May 1920).
 Fanny was a granddaughter of Rev. Ridgway William Newland and a cousin of Henry Simpson Newland.
 His father was an employee of the National Bank of Australasia at Eudunda, later at Woodville and Grange, and was captain of district cricket clubs in these locations.

 Young Hopkins was educated at St Peter's College in Adelaide before going to Oxford.
-His studies were interrupted by The Great War, when he volunteered with 7 Battalion, Liverpool regiment, was injured and repatriated to Australia.
+His studies were interrupted by The Great War, when he volunteered with the 7th Battalion, Liverpool regiment, was injured and repatriated to Australia.

 After the war he returned to Oxford, studying medicine at Magdalen College.

 He married Dr. (Margaret) Elinor Jones of Tunbridge Wells around 1927; they had two children.
 The couple were involved with malaria research in Malaya, and were in Singapore at the time of the Japanese takeover of the island, and were held at Sime Road internment camp for the duration of the war.